Last reviewed 08 Dec 2023

 deductible

-As a general principle, a DTA can provide for a lower rate of taxation, and relief at the level of beneficial owner of the income is generally by applying (i) credit of tax withheld abroad or (ii) tax exemption of income already taxed abroad.
+As a general principle, 19 %, however, DTA can provide for a lower rate of taxation, and relief at the level of beneficial owner of the income is generally by applying (i) credit of tax withheld abroad or (ii) tax exemption of income already taxed abroad.
 Evidence of tax residence and beneficial ownership required.

 19 % or applicable DTA